-The flight order for the first compulsory round will be determined by a random draw.
-The flight order for rounds two (freestyle), three (compulsory) and four (music freestyle) will start after the first, second and third quarter of the initial order.
+The flight order for the first Set Manoeuvre round will be determined by a random draw.
+The flight order for rounds two (Freestyle), three (Set Manoeuvre) and four (Music Freestyle) will start after the first, second and third quarter of the initial order.
+The flight order for the fly-offs will be determined in the same manner.

-Preparation Time:

-A competitor must be called at least 5 minutes before he is required to enter the start box.
+Preparation Time: A competitor must be called at least 5 minutes before he is required to enter the start box.
 The MA may be hovered only up to 2m in the start box.

-After the preceding competitor has finished his flight, the competitor is given another minute (two minutes in Freestyle) to make last adjustments or checks, and then his flight time starts.
+After the preceding competitor has finished his flight, the competitor is given another minute (two minutes in Freestyle) to make last minute adjustments or checks, and then his flight time starts.